rizwan-kh/rizwan-kh.github.io/content/posts/azdo-send-json-request.md

 '''
 ```

-Now that we had single layer `key: value` pair, we added another hack to be able to read these variables properly in Azure DevOps pipeline.
+Now that we had a single layer `key: value` pair, we added another hack to be able to read these variables properly in the Azure DevOps pipeline.
 We added a prefix (any prefix that's not part of your JSON) **RizwanGotNoChill-**

 ```
 prefixed_flat_json = {f"RizwanGotNoChill-{key}": val for key, val in flat_json.items()}
 print(prefixed_flat_json)
 '''
-the above command gives us below output, which is single layer prefixed JSON {
+the above command gives us the below output, which is single layer prefixed JSON {
  'RizwanGotNoChill-a': 1,
  'RizwanGotNoChill-b': 2,